 Butte Valley contains an ancient lakebed, filled with sediment washed down from the surrounding mountains long ago.
 Meiss Lake, west of the Grassland, is the remnant of the lake that used to fill the whole valley.
 For over 7000 years Butte Valley has been within the ancestral lands of the Modoc Tribe.

-Under the authority of the Bankhead-Jones Farm Tennant Act of 1937, the Federal Government began purchasing sub-marginal lands in Butte Valley.
-In 1943 the acquired lands were designated as the Butte Valley Land Use Project (LUP).
-The Soil Conservation Service was appointed administrator and started the task of stabilizing the ground by planting over 4,000 acres of crested wheatgrass.
-They worked with local ranchers to set up grazing associations and develop local conservation practices.
+Under the authority of the Bankhead-Jones Farm Tennant Act of 1937, the purchase of these now sub marginal lands by the Federal Government began.
+By 1943 the purchase of the acres in the Butte Valley was completed and the area became known as the Butte Valley Land Use Project (LUP).
+The Soil Conservation Service was appointed administrator and started the task of stabilizing the ground by planting over 4,000 acres of Crested Wheat grass.
+They worked with the settlers to set up grazing associations, establishing grazing practices, and worked together to develop locally enacted conservation practices.

 Grassland Use Today